verbb/formie/packages/docs/browser/behavior/javascript-events.md

 });
 ```

-#### The `formie:module:summary:init` event
+#### The `formie:module:summary:init` Event

-The event that is triggered after the summary module has initialized and is ready to collect summary values.
+The event that is triggered after the summary module has initialised and is ready to collect summary values.

 ```js
 document.addEventListener('formie:module:summary:init', (event) => {